An Orphanage That Doesn't Seem Like An Orphanage

 The resident social worker, Jenny Zelaya, also puts love at the top of her list.
 But it's also important that the children feel that the staff have their backs, she says.
 "It's not just a job," she says about working at this institution.
 "We take a real interest in them [the kids] succeeding and being able to achieve their goals."

 SOS Children's Villages is a nonprofit aid group founded at the end of World War II in Austria.
 The organization is remarkable now for the sheer number of children it has in its care.
 It's one of the largest providers of residential care to orphaned, abandoned and neglected kids worldwide, with more than 80,000 youngsters living in nearly 600 orphanages.
 SOS operates in 135 countries, primarily low- and middle-income nations.
-But it also runs three villages in the United States.
+But it also runs four villages in the United States.

 There are six SOS Children's Village in Honduras, one of the poorest countries in the Americas.
 On a per capita basis only people in Haiti earn less each year than Hondurans.